-Global Reach (officially: Global Reach Partners Limited) was originally established in 2002 as 4 separate brand names Corporate FX, Private FX, Smart FX and Travel FX, which were merged into Global Reach in 2012.
-The original entrepreneurs that established the firm more than 15 years ago, Stewart Blake and Mark Smith-Halvorsen, still take an active role in its management. .
+Global Reach (officially: Global Reach Partners Limited) was originally established in 2001 as four separate brand names; Corporate FX, Private FX, Smart FX and Travel FX, which were merged into Global Reach in 2012.

-The company started off focusing mainly on corporate clients, and we assume this is still their largest audience as their numbers reflect very high trading volumes per client (with 25,000 clients and £5bn traded in 2018, each client is moving £200,000 annually on average).
+- 2020: Global Reach Canada founded with presence in seven locations (by acquiring Canadain firm EncoreFX).Ever since inception, Global Reach has continued to grow its presence both organically and through acquisitions, helping to establish a large international footprint covering the UK, Europe and Canada.
+The company started off by focusing on corporate clients, and we assume this is still Global Reach’s largest audience as their numbers reflect high trading volumes per client (with just over 25,000 clients as of 2021 and roughly £5bn traded every year, each client is moving around £200,000 annually on average)

-London-headquartered FC Exchange (FC stands for “foreign currency”) was established in 2005, and holds a 1A2 Credit Rating from D&B. Global Reach FX is currently trading more than £5bn annually combined both companies combined.
-The firm’s unique selling point was customer satisfaction.
-Unlike other companies in this industry which reward their dealers and account managers based on much profit they turned for the company, FC Exchange took a different approach.
-FC Exchange choose to measure their employees by the level of satisfaction and retention of the clients they are handling.
-FC Exchange has helped over 25,000 people move money since 2005.
-Most of its staff was retained through the merger.
+London-headquartered FC Exchange (FC standing for “foreign currency”) was established in 2005, and held a 1A2 Credit Rating from D&B. Since the merger of FC Exchange, Global Reach FX has been trading more than £5bn annually with both companies combined.
+FC Exchange’s unique selling point was customer satisfaction.
+Unlike other companies in the industry who reward dealers and account managers based on how much profit they’ve turned for the company, FC Exchange took a different approach.
+FC Exchange chose to measure their employees by the level of satisfaction and retention of the clients they were handling.
+FC Exchange helped over 25,000 people move money since 2005.
+Most of its staff were retained through the merger.

 Merged Company – Global Reach Group – from October, 2018

-After the merge, it was decided that FC Exchange will handle all private clients, while Global Reach will be fully dedicated to corporate clients.
+After the merger in 2016, it was decided that FC Exchange would handle all private clients, whilst Global Reach would be fully dedicated to corporate clients.
 This had been the situation until October 2018, when FC Exchange rebranded itself as Global Reach Partners UK private client desk.
 The two companies are now named simply Global Reach, and this Global Reach money transfer review entails both firms.

-Global Reach is one of the top 10 largest money transfer firms in the UK, and in particular after their recent purchase of FC Exchange, and it had gained a high level of recognition in various categories:
+Global Reach is one of the top 10 largest money transfer firms in the UK.
+Its recent merger with FC Exchange and launch in Canada only goes to cement this.
+It has gained a high level of recognition in various categories: